DionyshsTetradhs/portfolio/src/pages/project/memory_game.md

 One day, I found myself searching for an alternative to the basic iOS alarm in hopes of finding something that would help me wake up faster and feel more energized.
 I decided to try out Alarmy (which I highly recommend, though I eventually returned to the iOS alarm).

-One of the features that caught my attention was a memory game designed to help users wake up.
+The feature that caught my eye was a memory game designed to help users wake up.
 I thought it would be a great opportunity to practice and further develop my web development skills by creating something similar.

 With a solid foundation in web development, I set out to build my own version of this memory game.

+**The backend is in a docker container on a personal server and the front end is hosted on vercel**